Multi-cultural, Multi-ethnic Jews

 April Powers family 2

-Congregation Or Ami, like many other Reform Jewish congregations, celebrates that Judaism has always been mosaic, a beautiful collection of different colored and shaped pieces.
-We are also “Mosaic” in that we connect back to Moses, a Hebrew child, raised by Egyptians, who married a non-Jewish woman of color and became the leader of his people.
+Congregation Or Ami, like many other Reform Jewish congregations, celebrates that Judaism has always been a mosaic, a beautiful collection of different-colored and shaped pieces.
+We are also “Mosaic” in that we connect back to Moses, a Hebrew child raised by Egyptians who married a non-Jewish woman of color and became the leader of his people.

 Some couples that begin with two individuals from different backgrounds need to integrate separate lives into one family.
 Some families adopting a child from a different culture look to celebrate all parts of the child’s mosaic.
 Individual Jews, raised in multicultural homes, strive to be accepted as Jews, no questions asked.
 Remember: you are not alone.
-Congregation Or Ami, our Rabbis Paul Kipnes and Julia Weisz, and Cantor Doug Cotler and our Reform Jewish movement, welcome you.
+Congregation Or Ami, our Rabbis Paul Kipnes and Lana Zilberman Soloway, and Cantor Kyle Cotler, and our Reform Jewish movement welcome you.

 Naming Ourselves: Challenges and Celebrations